NextSDS Logo

 Seek medical treatment.

-In case of fire, use sand, carbon dioxide or powdered extinguishing agent.
+sand, carbon dioxide or powdered extinguishing agent

-If this product is involved in a fire, the following can be released: Carbon monoxide and carbon dioxide, Nitrogen oxides (NOx), Hydrogen bromide (HBr), Zinc oxide.
+If this product is involved in a fire, the following can be released: Carbon monoxide and carbon dioxide, Nitrogen oxides (NOx), Hydrogen bromide (HBr), Zinc oxide

-🛡️ Firefighter Protection Equipment
+Firefighter Protection

 Wear self-contained respirator.
 Wear fully protective impervious suit.

-Accidental Release Measures & Spill Response
+Accidental Release Measures

-Emergency spill cleanup procedures, containment methods, and environmental protection
+Spill cleanup procedures, containment, and environmental protection

 Wear protective equipment.
 Keep unprotected persons away.
 Ensure adequate ventilation.
 Keep away from ignition sources.

-🌍 Environmental Precautions
+Environmental

 Do not allow product to reach sewage system or any water course.